Primeval (TV series): Conception

-Tim Haines, who studied zoology and had a background in science journalism, made his first television breakthrough in the late 1990s when he as a television producer at the BBC envisioned and created the nature documentary series Walking with Dinosaurs (1999).
+Tim Haines, who studied zoology and had a background in science journalism, made his first television breakthrough in the late 1990s when, as a television producer at the BBC, he envisioned and created the nature documentary series Walking with Dinosaurs (1999).
 Walking with Dinosaurs was the first ever natural history series on dinosaurs to make use of extensive special effects to depict them as animals in their natural environments and was a massive success, becoming the most watched science programme in British television history.
 While working on Walking with Dinosaurs, Haines came up with the idea of using the technology of the series to produce a science fiction drama.
 Although the BBC were receptive to the idea, they wanted a recognisable property rather than a new idea, leading Haines to produce The Lost World (2001), an adaptation of the Arthur Conan Doyle novel of the same name.
 According to Haines, the success of The Lost World showed that it was possible to take the technology of Walking with Dinosaurs and create "very entertaining Hollywood-esque stories".

 The successes of his programmes allowed Haines to co-found his own high-end television production company in 2002, Impossible Pictures.
 After the production of The Lost World, Haines came up with the idea of Primeval, though he at this point called it Cutter's Bestiary.
 Among the inspirations for the idea were the old science fiction films of Ray Harryhausen, which Haines felt had a "certain charm".
 Another inspiration were fossil ghost lineages, which Haines imagined could be explained by animals "swapping times".
 Other influences included Jurassic Park and King Kong.
 Commentators unassociated with the production team have also suggested that Primeval was partly inspired by series such as Doctor Who, Lost, Stargate and Quatermass.